seamussmith/APCSAJavaTemplate/README.md

 All code goes in the `/src` directory.
 Follow Java standards accordingly.

+### Running and Debugging

+In VSCode, use the Run and Debug feature to run or debug.
+(Click on the bug and play button on the left side, or press `F5`)

 ### Building

-Use the `build.ps1` script to build the Java class files.

 Use the `build-jar.ps1` script to build a JAR file.
-(Might not work that well...)
+(Might not work that well, considering how rude Java was to me for the past 3 hours)

-### Debugging

-The `launch.json` is already set up for VSCode debugging, so you can start debugging from VSCode immediately.